RayCannon/Toccata-and-Fugue/README.md

 "BuildLR" This function combines all the voices within a bar and append them to either the left, right or both "channel" variables.
 Note both channels must have exactly the same number of samples.

 "Stereo" Combines the left and right channels into the single vector required by the WAV file and also normalises the absolute volume.

+"Reverberation" This function repeatedly adds a copy of the sound so far, but at a reduced amplitude, and with a delay, to reproduce the effects of a large enclosed space.
+It is very much a "work in progress", and contains "commented out" old code.